 Also, since we only end up exploring a very small percentage of the jungles due to being on a jeep and only navigating specific paths, it makes it even more challenging to come across your desired wild animal for that one glimpse.

 As we were continuing with our Bijrani Jeep Safari, we were exploring the jungles alone with Naturalist Gaurav and our safari driver.
 Since we were staying at the Bijrani Forest Rest House, we saw that none of the day safari jeeps had arrived yet, and this was increasing our chances of finding the tigress in the peaceful and less chaotic Bijrani Zone Jungles.
+The jungle was quiet, and there was spring water crossing at multiple places on the road where we drove through.
+We were hoping to hear some alarm call or see some sign of LUMA, but nothing.

-Spotting Yellow Throated Martin in Bijrani Jim Corbett
+Spotting Yellow Throated Marten in Bijrani Zone

 Then, I came to a place where I came for the first time while I was visiting the Malani Forest Rest House.
 I still remember clearly that during the trip to Bijrani Zone, I saw a yellow-throated martin kill a deer there.
 I also remember that it was a sunny day, and as the rays of sunlight fell on the quiet jungle trees, I was able to hear the chirping of the bulbul birds.